baijum/essential-go/sphinx/introduction.rst

 ~~~~~~~~~

 You should be comfortable using a source code management system.
 As
-mentioned above Git would be a good choice.
-You can create an account in
+mentioned before, Git would be a good choice.
+You can create an account
-GitHub and publish your example code there.
-If you do not have any prior
+in GitHub and publish your example code there.
+If you do not have any
-experience, you can spend 2 to 3 days to learn Git.
+prior experience, you can spend 2 to 3 days to learn Git.

 Using Command Line
 ~~~~~~~~~~~~~~~~~~